sadiqkhzn/NewspaperArticleClassifier/README.md

 # NewspaperArticleClassification
-Used a 20_newspaper database to train this model, it contains 20,000 newspaper articles of different categories In this project , I comparied the accuracy of hand-coded multinomial bayes theorem with multinomial naive bayes classifier from sckikit-learn
+A 20_newspaper database was used to train this model which contained over 20,000 newspaper articles of different categories.

+In this project, I compared the accuracy of hand-coded multinomial bayes theorem with multinomial naive bayes classifier from sckikit-learn.

-One of the challenging parts was to loop through 20,000 files which are distributed over 20 folders.I used os module for it.One of the most creative solutions to the problem that I have ever encountered in my coding journey.I would really it if you could go through the solution,i have used 2 nested loops.
+One of the most challenging part was to loop through 20,000 files which were distributed over 20 folders.
+I used OS module for that, honestly one of the most creative solutions to the problem that I have ever encountered in my coding journey.
+I would really like it if you could go through the solution.

-following that extracting useful data from files ,cleaning it and doing NLP was also very challenging especially since i decided to write every function from scartch
+I have used 2 nested loops, followed by extracting useful data from files, cleaning it up and doing NLP was also very challenging especially since I decided to write every function from scratch.